unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Frame keys:** These are keys which do not emit characters and are outside of the area of the **core keys**.
 These keys include both **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, emoji keys.

+**Hardware keyboard:** an input device which has individual keys that are pressed.
+Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.
+Also known as a physical keyboard.

 <!-- **Hardware map:** A mapping between  and layout positions. -->

 **Input Method Editor (IME):** a component or program that supports input of large character sets.
 Typically, IMEs employ contextual logic and candidate UI to identify the Unicode characters intended by the user.